A new ionisation network and radiation transport module in PLUTO: Tests

 \subsubsection{Evolution of ionisation front}

-The time evolution of ionisation/dynamical structure is shown in figure ~\ref{fig:strom-struct}.
-Initially, the ionisation front (IF) propagates through the medium, until after a recombination time, the radial structure of the ionisation fraction and the radiation flux reach a steady state over a time-scale close to the recombination time-scale of \ion{H}{ii}.
+Initially, the ionisation front (IF) propagates through the medium, until after a recombination time, the radial structure of the ionisation fraction and the radiation flux reach a steady state over a time-scale close to the recombination time-scale of \ion{H}{ii} ($t_{\rm rec, H II}$).
 It is apparent that the \ion{H}{i} fraction roughly anti-correlates with the flux.

-The ionisation front is terminated at a radius roughly close to the expected Str\"{o}mgren's sphere $R_{\rm st} \approx 83 $ pc.
-We also notice that the IF is not a sharp one but falls off slowly at larger radii.
-This shallow tail also helps to pre-heat the material ahead of the IF as can be seen in figure \ref{fig:strom-struct}.
+The ionisation front is terminated at a radius roughly close to the expected \strom sphere $R_{\rm st} \approx 83 $ pc.
+We also notice that the IF is not sharp but falls off slowly at larger radii.
+This shallow tail also helps to pre-heat the material ahead of the IF, as can be seen in figure \ref{fig:strom-struct}.

-The second panel of Figure \ref{fig:strom-struct} shows the temperature distribution at different time snapshots.
-It shows that the gas is heated to few times $10^4$~K inside the IF due to photo-heating.
+The centre-left panel of Figure \ref{fig:strom-struct} shows the temperature distribution at different time snapshots.
+It shows that the gas is heated to a few times $10^4$~K inside the IF due to photo-heating.
 The heating is not only restricted to the inner region of the IF but also extends beyond the IF.
 This heating increases the temperature of the background medium from $6\times 10^3$~K to $\approx 10^4$~K before the passage of the IF through it.